zzzprojects/learn-orm/tutorials/net-core-3-x/ranges-and-indices.md

 The `System.Range` struct represents a range that has start and end indexes.

- - It represents a sub range of a sequence.
+ - It represents a sub-range of a sequence.
  - The range operator `..`, which specifies the start and end of a range as its operands.
- - The start of the range is inclusive, but the end of the range is exclusive, meaning the start is included in the range but the end isn't.
+ - The start of the range is inclusive, but the end of the range is exclusive, meaning the start is included in the range, but the end isn't.
  - The range `[0..^0]` represents the entire range, just as `[0..nameOfMonths.Length]` represents the entire range.

-Let's consider the same array which contains all the names of months.
+Let's consider the same array, which contains all the names of months.
 The following code creates a subrange with the months "March", "April", and "May".
 It includes `nameOfMonths[2]` through `nameOfMonths[5]`.
 The element `nameOfMonths[5]` isn't in the range.

 ```csharp
 var names = nameOfMonths[2..5];